-After a location has tentatively been selected, trace routing of new (or pre-existing) refrigerant lines (two), and power and control wiring.
+Once a location has tentatively been selected, trace routing of new (or pre-existing) refrigerant lines (two), and power and control wiring.
 See further discussion below.

-- Maximum recommended length for refrigerant lines: 100 ft. - Maximum elevation difference, compressor base to indoor coil base (compressor higher): 50 feet NOTE: An oil trap is required for elevations exceeding 50 feet. - Maximum elevation difference, compressor base to indoor coil base (compressor lower): 50 feet NOTE: An oil trap is required for elevations exceeding 50 feet.

-- Refrigerant lines should NOT be buried. (in concrete or otherwise) - Refer to Nordyne Application Guideline for Refrigerant Lines Over 75 Feet document 044B-0600, for piping details
+- maximum recommended length for refrigerant lines: 100 feet - maximum elevation difference, compressor base to indoor coil base (compressor higher): 50 feet An oil trap is required for elevations exceeding 50 feet - maximum elevation difference, compressor base to indoor coil base (compressor lower): 50 feet An oil trap is required for elevations exceeding 50 feet - refrigerant lines should NOT be buried (in concrete or otherwise) - Refer to Nordyne Application Guideline for Refrigerant Lines Over 75 Feet document 044B-0600, for piping details